Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Threats To Validity

 \section{Threats To Validity}

-We report our findings based on an initial study of a subset of vulnerability reintroduction commit pairs from ImageMagick --- a well known and embeddedable image processing project.
-The relatively small sample size of analyzed commti pairs limits the generalizability of our conclusions.
+We report our findings based on an initial study of a subset of vulnerability reintroduction commit pairs from ImageMagick --- a well known image processing project.
+The relatively small sample size of analyzed commit pairs limits the generalizability of our conclusions.
 Since ImageMagick is primarily written in C/C++, the results may not generalize to projects in other languages or domains.
 Furthermore, not all open-source projects publicly disclose vulnerabilities to centralized vulnerability databases, potentially limiting the applicability of our approach to the wider open-source community.
-To mitigate these threats we relied on existing vulnerability datasets~\citep{fan_cc_2020, chen2023diversevul} to identify projects with identified CVE and CWEs to focus on projects of interest to the software engineering community.
+To mitigate these threats we relied on existing vulnerability datasets~\citep{fan_cc_2020, chen_diversevul_2023} to identify projects with identified CVE and CWEs to focus on projects of interest to the software engineering community.

-Our methodology to identify vulnerability reintroducing and fixing commit pairs leveraged Anthropic Claude 3.5 Sonnet LLM to confirm manually identified commit pairs from the BigVul vulnerability dataset~\citep{fan_cc_2020}.
-We also leveraged the LLM to autonomously identify commit pairs from the DiverseVul vulnerability dataset~\citep{chen_diversevul_2023}.
+Our methodology to identify pairs of vulnerability reintroducing and fixing commits leverages the Anthropic Claude 3.5 Sonnet LLM to validate manually identified pairs from the BigVul vulnerability dataset~\citep{fan_cc_2020}.
+Additionally, it autonomously identifies commit pairs from the DiverseVul vulnerability dataset~\citep{chen_diversevul_2023}.
 This decision was driven by the significant time and complexity involved in conducting a full manual analysis.

 Furthermore, our leveraged bus factor metric~\citep{cosentino_assessing_2015} measures the aggregate number of unique contributors to a project, and does not take into account who contributes to individual directories or files.
 Thus, while our findings show that at least four contributors are working on ImageMagick at any one time, it does not enable the evaluation of the engineering activity of each contributor.
-To mitigate this, we do not focus on the engineering contributions of any one contributor, but rather looking at the wholistic effort of the contributing team.
+To mitigate this, we focus the holistic effort of the team, rather than specific engineers.